FredLackey/FredLackey.github.code/content/posts/contact.md

 <!--more-->

 **Personal Blog [http://fredlackey.com](http://fredlackey.com)**
 There's everything in this one.
-From random thoughts or hhelpful info to just complete babble.
+From random thoughts or helpful info to just complete babble.

 **RESTUtils [http://restutils.com](http://restutils.com)**
 Info on a cool utility I created which allows developers to standup a complete API without typig any code.
 Or, if you want your own custom API, you can write a simple JavaScript file with normal function calls and methods.
 RESTUtils will handle everything else.